linode/docs/docs/guides/applications/containers/using-nomad-for-orchestration/index.md

 ## How to Install Nomad

-This section outlines how to install Nomad and access its interface to start getting familiar with Nomad's way of handling jobs.
+This section outlines how to install Nomad and access its interface to get familiar with Nomad's way of handling jobs.

-If, instead, you are ready to start deploying a Nomad cluster, skip to the [How to Deploy a Cluster with Nomad](/docs/guides/using-nomad-for-orchestration/#how-to-deploy-a-cluster-with-nomad) section.
+If, instead, you are ready to start deploying a Nomad cluster now, skip to the [How to Deploy a Cluster with Nomad](/docs/guides/using-nomad-for-orchestration/#how-to-deploy-a-cluster-with-nomad) section.

 ### Deploying Nomad from the Linode Marketplace

 The most approachable solution for setting up a Nomad instance with Linode is through the Linode Marketplace.
-There, you can quickly set up a Linode instance with Nomad already installed and configured.
+There, a Linode instance with Nomad already installed and configured can be quickly set up.
 To do so, take a look at our guide to [Deploy HashiCorp Nomad through the Linode Marketplace](/docs/products/tools/marketplace/guides/hashicorp-nomad/).

 First, follow along with that guide to get a Nomad instance ready.
-Then skip to the section [How Nomad Works](/docs/guides/using-nomad-for-orchestration/#how-nomad-works) to start getting familiar with your new Nomad instance.
+Then skip to the section [How Nomad Works](/docs/guides/using-nomad-for-orchestration/#how-nomad-works) to get familiar with the new Nomad instance.

 ### Manually Installing Nomad